epccs/RPUno/readme.md

 [avr-libc]: http://packages.ubuntu.com/search?keywords=avr-libc
 [avrdude]: http://packages.ubuntu.com/search?keywords=avrdude

-I am not a software developer (more of a hardware type), I started with the Arduino IDE and an Uno board and man was it easy to do cool stuff, unfortunately, when I tried to do my own board it was more pain than gain.
+I am not a software developer (more of a hardware type), I started with the Arduino IDE and an Uno board and found it easy to do cool stuff, unfortunately, when I tried to do my own board it was more pain than gain.
 I noticed Elliot Williams articles on "Makefile Madness" on Hack-a-day, and that was sort of a turning point.

 [Makefile Madness](http://hackaday.com/2016/03/11/embed-with-elliot-march-makefile-madness/)